MOTHERNODE, LLC PRIVACY STATEMENT

 Use of Your Personal Information

-You may permit us to share your information with other parties.
-Your information may be shared without your consent with other third parties if required or permitted by law.
+Mothernode may share your information or data with third parties via integration points you enable or through one of Mothernode’s emails.
+Mothernode is not responsible or liable for information and data communicated to and managed by third-party applications.
+Be sure to review privacy policies for all services you connect Mothernode to.
+Your information may be shared without your consent with other third parties if permitted by law.
 We do not share your information for any purpose that requires an opt-in or opt-out.

 If our relationship ends, we will not share your information with third parties except as the law requires or permits.